-Even thought the interviewers will only see the top half of you, worth dressing well from head to toe in case you need to stand up.
+Even though the interviewers will only see the top half of you, worth dressing well from head to toe in case you need to stand up.
 Also makes you feel better when you are smartly dressed - ready to put your best foot forward!

-Minimise distractions, where you can: little people, partners, pets or the postie – try to have a room / space free to yourself and turn phones, smart speakers and doorbells off.
+Minimise distractions, where you can: little people, partners, pets or the postie – try to have a room or space free to yourself and turn phones, smart speakers and doorbells off.
 Leave a note about a safe place if you’re expecting (another) delivery.

 Ensure that phone or computer notifications are on silent and that all other apps, browsers and downloads are switched off on your computer.
 Make sure you have plenty of battery left too!

-Minimal distractions mean that you can purely focus on the interview itself , presenting yourself in the best possible way.
+Minimal distractions mean that you can purely focus on the interview itself, presenting yourself in the best possible way.

 Always test your set equipment before the interview.
 Most video call providers have an option for previewing your video before the call starts, but you can also use the camera function on your computer.

 However, no matter how many times you test your video interview software, problems can still occur.
 If video or audio functions aren’t working, internet access becomes unstable or surroundings are no longer conducive to an interview, have a failsafe in place.
 Plan ahead and ensure you have a phone number for the candidate if you are the interviewer.
-For the candidate, it may also be useful to have a couple of alternative video calling apps on your phone in case your computer crashes.
+For the job seeker, it may also be useful to have a couple of alternative video calling apps on your phone in case your computer crashes.
 Whether you default to a phone call or switch to an alternative meeting provider, ensure you have an alternative communication method available.